gainogalindo/bpmn-complexity/README.md

 JAVA_HOME=C:\Program Files\Java\jdk-21
 ```

-Note that the Java version required to run the SplitMiner examples is independent of the Java version used by `bpmn-complexity` through JPype.
+Note that the Java version required to run the Split Miner 2.0 examples is independent of the Java version used by `bpmn-complexity` through JPype.